Africa–Soviet Union relations: Overview

 1961 Soviet stamp marking the 5th World Congress of Trade Unions, showing an African breaking chains.

 The Kremlin saw an opportunity, and established four foreign policy goals regarding Africa.
 First it wanted a lasting presence on the continent, including port facilities in the Indian Ocean.
 Second it wanted to gain a voice in African affairs, primarily by supporting local communist parties, and providing economic and military aid to the governments.
 Third it wanted to undermine Western/NATO influence.
 However, the Kremlin was reluctant to send Soviet troops because of its fear of a major escalation with NATO powers.
-Fidel Castro sent 300,000 Cuban troops to Africa to support fellow revolutionaries against Western imperialism.
-The Kremlin thought Castro's adventurism was dangerous but it was unable to stop him.
+Despite this, Fidel Castro sent 300,000 Cuban troops to Africa to support fellow revolutionaries against Western imperialism; although the Kremlin thought Cuba's support was dangerous, it did not prevent it.
 And finally, after 1962, it was engaged in a bitter controversy with China for influence and control of local radical movements.

-Stalin thought in terms of a black and white world of class conflict, capitalists versus the proletariat.
-Khrushchev said it was a three-way contest, the third pole being bourgeois nationalist movements that were inherently anti-imperialist and were demanding decolonization across the globe.
-The favorite technique therefore was to identify the Soviet Union with the rising tide of nationalism – to demonstrate that they in Moscow were engaged in a common struggle against Western imperialism.
-Moscow also expected that the Soviet model of industrialization and nationalization would prove attractive, but that approach did not resonate with the nationalistic forces, which were black based on the small middle class and were socializing the means of production.
-The passive reliance on the Soviet model of development failed because of the unreliability of local leaders, and by the Congo Crisis the Kremlin learned that it was essential to find and promote ideologically reliable leaders, who needed Soviet help to build enough military strength to control their country.
+Building upon the cornerstones of Marxist-Leninist thought, especially the self-determination and liberation of oppressed nations, as well as anti-imperialism, Khrushchev interpreted the traditional bourgeois-proletariat dialectic as a three-way conflict, the third pole being bourgeois nationalist movements that were inherently anti-imperialist and were demanding decolonization across the globe.
+The technique therefore was to ally the Soviet Union with the rising tide of nationalism – to demonstrate that they in Moscow were engaged in a common struggle against Western imperialism.
+Moscow also expected that the Soviet model of industrialization and nationalization would prove attractive, but that approach did not resonate with the nationalistic forces, which were based on the small middle class and were socializing the means of production.
+The passive reliance on the Soviet model of development failed because of the unreliability of local leaders, and by the Congo Crisis, the Kremlin had learned that it was essential to find and promote ideologically reliable leaders, who needed Soviet help to build enough military strength to control their country, as well as prevent Western coup attempts and insurrections.